Argumentation-LLC/howto/main_menu.md

 Lets you open maps you’ve saved in your Argumentation account.
 Clicking this button opens a window with a list of your saved maps.
 Clicking on one of these maps loads it.
 This window also lets you delete your saved maps.

+## Logout
+Logs you out of your account.

+## Export as .png

+Lets you export your map as a .png and download this to your computer.
+Clicking on this button will open a window that lets you choose a name for your file and a place on your computer to save it to.

+## Export as .pdf

+Lets you export your map as a .pdf and download this to your computer.
+Clicking on this button will open a window that lets you choose a name for your file and a place on your computer to save it to.

+## Share Snapshot

+Lets you share an image to your map, which will be created and stored online, with a link.

+To share a snapshot of a map, you need to have saved it.
+Clicking “Share snapshot” opens a window that gives you the option to copy a link to an image of your saved map.
+When someone follows this link, they’ll be taken to an online image of your map.

 ## Share

 To share a map, you need to have saved it.
 Clicking “Share” opens a window that gives you the option to copy a link to your saved map.
 When someone follows this link, they’ll be taken to your map on the Argumentation site.